 They are, by extension, things that you don’t want to have.
 Accents are, in short, shortcomings.
 This is why, if someone tells you that “you speak with no accent”, you can be sure of two things: that you have received words of praise indeed; and that you speak with the same accent as that person.
 So the person is actually not only praising her own accent, she is also giving evidence that she has no idea she’s got one.
 How baby brains develop.
 The Woman Who Changed Her Brain: Barbara Arrowsmith-Young at TEDxToronto.
 The Power of Evening Routines.

 The word “structure” can evoke less than positive associations.
 It suggests constraints, which are never a good thing, right?
 Wrong.
 It turns out that everyone benefits from a certain amount of daily structure, so long as that structure is pleasant, productive, and meaningful.
 Whether it’s the most inventive minds in history, or those people who live in good health past 100, a daily routine or set of micro-routines is correlated with productivity, health, and longevity.
 As beneficial as routines are for artists and centenarians, they are even more essential for children.
 Not surprisingly, children from unstructured homes often struggle in school.
 In order to support families of school-aged children, I surveyed best practices in child development and operationalized them in a two-hour school night routine, which I call “prime-time parenting” (which is also the title of my recent book).
 6:30 p.m. – The Dinner Half-Hour: Enjoy a nutritious dinner as a family.

 How do you speak 'Motherese'?
 News BBC News Navigation Sections Previous Next Media player.
 Does being bilingual make you smarter?
 Language teacher and researcher Miguel Angel Muñoz explains the latest research on how being bilingual affects your brain, ahead of a British Council seminar in Cardiff on whether learning a foreign language makes you smarter.
 You can watch the live-streamed seminar on Tuesday, 3 June.
 More than half the world's population uses two or more languages every day It is hard to estimate the exact number of bilingual people in the world, as there is a lack of reliable statistics .

+But in 2012, a Eurobarometer survey established that 'just over half of Europeans (54%)' are bilingual, and other studies hypothesise that more than half of the world’s population is bilingual.
 Tips on Learning to Talk.
 Learning to talk is a process that starts at birth, when your baby experiences how voices can sound.